Usama00004/Open-Weather-API/README.md

 # Weather Data ETL Pipeline

 ## Overview
-This project automates the extraction, transformation, and loading (ETL) of weather data from the OpenWeather API into Snowflake.
+This project automates the extraction, transformation, and loading (ETL) of weather data from the OpenWeather API into an S3 bucket.
 The entire pipeline is orchestrated using Apache Airflow on an AWS EC2 instance.

 ---